Initial setup

 Android specific setup

 If you haven't done so recently, please update your Android SDK to the latest version of the build-tools, platform-tools and SDK platform.
-Make sure that your Unity Activity class (specified in the Assets/Plugins/Android/AndroidManifest.xml) is com.batch.android.unity.BatchPlayerActivity.
+Make sure that your Unity Activity class (specified in the Assets/Plugins/android-v1/android-v1Manifest.xml) is com.batch.android.unity.BatchPlayerActivity.

 The manifest activity line should look like this :